tojdollar/clutch-web-wallet/README.md

 # Clutch

-Clutch is a browser based CLI wallet for TurtleCoin utilzing xterm, socket.io and turtlecoin-wallet-backend to say the very least.
+Clutch is a browser based CLI wallet utilzing xterm, socket.io and turtlecoin-wallet-backend to say the very least.

 ![Create new Wallet](examples/create_wallet.gif)